kp-prajwal/Demographic-Data-Analyzer/README.md

 # Demographic Data Analyzer
-*Free code Camp Demographic Data Analyzer Project*
+*FCC Demographic Data Analyzer Project*

 # Questions
 The goal here is to create a function that answers the following questions using Pandas: